20 Easy Ways To Improve Your Health in 2020

 "The base of our diet should be veggies, and many of us are falling short," says Kellie Blake, RDN, LD, IFNCP, a registered dietitian nutritionist with NutriSense Nutrition.
 "Vegetables contain powerful nutrients needed to maintain the health of every organ, especially the brain and gastrointestinal tract."

-The Remedy Rx: "I encourage my clients to get a jump start on their vegetable servings for the day by having a green smoothie, a big salad, a bowl of homemade vegetable soup, or leftover vegetables from last night's dinner for breakfast," says Blake.
+The Rx: "I encourage my clients to get a jump start on their vegetable servings for the day by having a green smoothie, a big salad, a bowl of homemade vegetable soup, or leftover vegetables from last night's dinner for breakfast," says Blake.
 "They're filling, have fiber for the gut and help keep you alert for the day ahead."

 Carry a Mini Band